grafana/carbon-relay-ng/docs/config.md

 #timeout=10000
 # number of concurrent connections to use for sending data.
 concurrency=100
+# initial retry interval in ms for failed http requests
+#errBackoffMin = 100
+# growth factor for the retry interval for failed http requests
+#errBackoffFactor = 1.5
 ```

 example config with credentials coming from the environment variables